 And, when we had two women as head of the EPA, Lisa Jackson and Gina McCarthy, the oil, gas, and coal industries and their political supporters made it sound like the end of the world.
 I could give examples all day.
 Right down to the MAN-camps workers stay in for Fracking.
 I’m sure my friends in other areas can give examples of fossil fuel toxic masculinity too.
 I welcome them in the comment section below.

 Yes, OVEC is a woman-led environmental organization.
-Yes, I am the only male on permanent staff.
+Yes, I am, while writing this, the only male on permanent staff.
 (We do have Nate Luton as our VISTA, but, by design, VISTAs are temporary positions.)
 Does it bother me or make me any less of a man?
 Hell, no!
 Appalachians must move away from these ideas that the only jobs suitable for men are ones where they have to get their hands dirty and put their lives on the line to take care of their women and children.
 And we must put an end to two dominating legacies—toxic fossil fuels and toxic masculinity.